 13 insider tips for planning a Christmas party (yes, already)

-It may only be spring, but if you’ve been tasked with planning the office Christmas party, you’re going to need to be one step ahead when it comes to refining the festive celebrations.
+Tasked with planning the office Christmas party? make sure you're one step ahead when it comes to refining the festive celebrations...

 With event planners now looking ahead to Christmas party season, here are a few of my essential tips: